Last Updated on 9th November 2020

 We always say that end user education is key to protecting any organisation in the current cyber security climate.
 If all your precautions have failed, if one phishing email has slipped through the net, then it is all down to the decisions that your staff choose to make.
 Training your employees to be more vigilant and making sure they know what to look out for will help ensure you have good cyber security.

-We have given you 5 questions for your IT Provider or IT Team and 2 questions for your management team.
+We have given you a number of questions for your IT Provider or IT Team.
 You need to make sure that they can be answered and in a positive way.
 If not, or if you’re still concerned you need to take steps to improve your security.
-If you need any help with this then please email us at firstname.lastname@example.org call 01675 469020.
+If you need any help with this then please email us at firstname.lastname@example.org or call 01675 469020.
 Remember, this list is not exhaustive and is a starting point.
 Call us if you need us.